emberjs/rfcs/text/0000-ember-cli-docs.md

 Some potential drawbacks include:

-- Old bookmarks will mot map perfectly to new content
+- Old bookmarks will still point to old content, and it is significant engineering effort to maintain those legacy links
 - Users may be used to finding content in a particular place
 - Some existing content will be deemphasized or removed
 - It's another app to keep in step with the main website

 ## Alternatives

 An alternative is to refactor the content in place.
-This will be potentially more time consuming, and will not achieve a consistent narrative voice or cumulative learning experience.
+This will be more time consuming, and will not achieve a consistent narrative voice or cumulative learning experience.

 ## Unresolved questions

-???
+- How should legacy links be handled from a technical perspective?
+- The Table of Contents topic list is not yet complete
+- Advanced topics require further input from experienced addon authors